-[13.
-If polling results were declared void in elections due to gross violation of the requirements of this Law in more than half of, or in several electoral districts, in which the total number of voters is more than half of the total number of voters in Georgia, the election results shall be considered as void and the CEC shall call re-run elections.
-(Shall become effective upon recognition of the authority of the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)]
+13. If polling results were declared void in elections due to gross violation of the requirements of this Law in more than half of, or in several electoral districts, in which the total number of voters is more than half of the total number of voters in Georgia, the election results shall be considered as void and the CEC shall call re-run elections.

-14. If an application/complaint is filed for the verification or invalidation of polling results, the CEC shall by ordinance decide on opening the sealed packages and re-counting the ballot papers received from the respective PEC, or the CEC shall assign that activity to the respective DEC/special group.
+14. If an application/complaint is filed for the verification or invalidation of polling results, the CEC shall make a decision, by an ordinance, on opening the sealed packages and re-counting the ballot papers received from the respective PEC, or the CEC shall assign that activity to the respective DEC/special group.
 If necessary, the CEC may summarize election results based on protocols drawn up by PECs.